Make Your Case to Attend the RTI

 Sample letter to help build your case to attend the RTI

-I am writing to obtain your approval to attend the Medical Library Association's Online Research Training Institute for Health Sciences Librarians (RTI) from June 2021–June 2022.
+I am writing to obtain your approval to attend the Medical Library Association's Online Research Training Institute for Health Sciences Librarians (RTI) from May 31, 2022–June 2023.
 There are many benefits to [institution], the library profession, and my professional development should I be selected as an RTI Fellow.
 If you approve my request, please send me a letter on [institution] letterhead indicating your support, which I will submit with my application.

 RTI training and support will equip me with a mastery of research and assessment skills that will enable me to provide advice and assistance to other members of my health care team, so that together we can use evidence-based solutions to improve quality, reduce costs, and improve patient satisfaction.